A new four minute ScienceCasts video examines evidence that our solar system is inside a bubble of hot gas created by supernova explosions.

 So, is the X-ray glow that fills the sky a sign of peaceful “charge exchange” in the solar system or evidence of terrifying explosions in the distant past?

-To find out, an international team researchers including Porter and led by physics professor Massimiliano Galeazzi at the University of Miami in Coral Gables, developed an X-ray detector that could distinguish between the two possibilities.
+To find out, an international team of researchers including Porter and led by physics professor Massimiliano Galeazzi at the University of Miami in Coral Gables, developed an X-ray detector that could distinguish between the two possibilities.
 The device was named DXL, for Diffuse X-ray emission from the Local Galaxy.

-On December 12, 2012, DXL launched from White Sands Missile Range in New Mexico atop a NASA Black Brant IX sounding rocket, reaching a peak altitude of 160 miles and spending five minutes above Earth’s atmosphere.
+On December 12, 2012, DXL launched from White Sands Missile Range in New Mexico atop a NASA Black Brant IX sounding rocket, reaching a peak altitude of 160 miles (260 kilometers) and spending five minutes above Earth’s atmosphere.
 That was all the time they needed to measure the amount of “charge exchange” X-rays inside the solar system.

 The results, published online in the journal Nature on July 27, indicate that only about 40 percent of the soft X-ray background originates within the solar system.
 The rest must come from a Local Bubble of hot gas, the relic of ancient supernovas outside the solar system.